Azasakhe/Netflix/FAQ-(Audio,-Video,-Subtitle,-Other).md

 If it still does not work, it may be that one of the enabled video profiles are not compatible with your device.
 Then go to Add-on Expert settings, and try to disable VP9 and/or HEVC profile.

+### Missing video resolutions

+Netflix does _not provide the same resolutions_ (even of the same TV shows or movies) on all models of devices.
+Most of the time it is closely related to the type of CPU architecture used.

+To have more chances to get high resolutions use a device with Android certified Netflix or Windows (x86/x64) system.

+All other Linux devices are subject to major restrictions.
+See also _Reference table of high resolutions_ in the Readme.

 ## Audio